TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Experimental Setting.} All experiments are based on a pre-trained CLIP ViT-B/16 model.
-The results of previous works are from \citep{zegclip}.
-We conduct our experiment on 8 GPUs.
-The input resolution is set as $512\times512$ and the batch size is 16.
-Following previous works \citep{zegclip} for fair comparisons, for \textit{inductive} zero-shot learning, we train the model with 20K iterations for PASCAL VOC 2012 and 80K for COCO-Stuff 164K.
-In the \textit{transductive} setting, we train our proposed model with 10K iterations for PASCAL VOC 2012 and 40K for COCO-Stuff 164K.
-Then we apply self-training in the rest of the training processes.
-More details are in the Appendix.
+All experiments are based on a pre-trained CLIP ViT-B/16 model.
+The results of previous works are from \cite{zegclip}.
+We conduct our experiment on 8 GPUs, with an input resolution set to $512\times512$ and a batch size of 16.
+To ensure fair comparisons with previous works \cite{zegclip}, in the \textit{inductive} zero-shot learning setting, we train the model with 20K iterations for PASCAL VOC 2012 and 80K for COCO-Stuff 164K.
+In the \textit{transductive} setting, we train our proposed model with 10K iterations for PASCAL VOC 2012 and 40K for COCO-Stuff 164K, and then apply self-training in the rest of the training processes.
+More details are in \cref{tab:cfg}.